sumn2u/frontend-roadmap-2022/README.md

   - Cypress is a javascript based end-to-end testing library running on and in the browser, making asynchronous testing simple and convenient.
   - Enzyme is a JavaScript Testing utility for React that makes it easier to test your React Components' output.

+ ## Additional Concepts
+  - MobX is a simple, scalable, boilerplate-free state management solution.
+It allows you to manage application state outside of any UI framework, making the code decoupled, portable and, above all, easy to test.
+ - GraphQL is designed to make APIs fast, flexible, and developer-friendly.
+It allows developers to construct requests that pull data from multiple data sources in a single API call.
+ - Apollo is a platform for building a unified graph, a communication layer that helps you manage the flow of data between your application clients (such as web and native apps) and your back-end services.
+ - React Native is a popular JavaScript-based mobile app framework that allows you to build natively-rendered mobile apps for iOS and Android using same codebase.
+ - Electron allows you to build cross-platform desktop applications with HTML, CSS, and Javascript/Typescript.
+It is a "Browser" like application that uses Chromium and Node.js, and is compatbile with Mac, Windows, and Linux.
+ - Next.js is an open-source framework designed to work with React and provides functionalities such as server-side rendering and generating static websites.
+ - Gatsby is an open-source framework that combines functionality from React, GraphQL and Webpack into a single tool for building static websites and apps.
+ - Bulma is a free, open source framework that provides ready-to-use frontend components that you can easily combine to build responsive web interfaces.
+ - Web accessibility, or eAccessibility, is the inclusive practice of ensuring there are no barriers that prevent interaction with, or access to, websites on the World Wide Web by people with physical disabilities, situational disabilities, and socio-economic restrictions on bandwidth and speed.
+ - Progressive Web Apps (PWAs) are web apps that use service workers, manifests, and other web-platform features in combination with progressive enhancement to give users an experience on par with native apps.
+ - Web Storage API provides mechanisms by which browsers can store key/value pairs, in a much more intuitive fashion than using cookies.

  ## Video Courses
 1. [Frontend Masters](https://frontendmasters.com/courses/) This has the best content but unfortunately this is paid and subscription is quite costly.
 2. [egghead](https://egghead.io/) even though subscription is paid, this has some excellent free courses on redux and mobx.